bourgeois-radical/speech4tracking/README.md

 <details>
   <summary><b><i>Audio interface (audio_user_interface.py):</i></b></summary>
 <ul>
-  <li>Provide an interface, where app's generated utterances have fewer instructions
+  <li>Provide an interface where app-generated utterances have fewer instructions for users who have already become accustomed to the app</li>
-(for the case, if the user has already gotten used to the app)</li>
-  <li>"Have you done your measurement?
+  <li>Modify the prompt "Have you done your measurement?
 Are you ready to input it?
 Tell me yes or no".
-After that, the users' response must not
-follow immediately (as it is now).
-The user can still be measuring his blood pressure.
-Additionally, an error occurring in the case of negative ('no') response must be fixed</li>
+After that, the user's response must not follow immediately (as it does now).
+The user may still be measuring their blood pressure.
+Additionally, fix any errors occurring in the case of a negative ('no') response</li>
-<li>Menu choice must be done via voice input</li>
+<li>Implement menu choice via voice input</li>
-  <li>Add utterances for different number of measurements:
+  <li>Add utterances for different numbers of measurements:
     <ul>
     <li>"Have you done your first/second/third measurement?"</li>
     <li>"Here are the average rates from one/two/three measurements..."</li>